atomicjets/mongo-gbq/README.md

 ## How it works

-1. Connects to your MongoDB and extract the specified collection into local file which is then copied to HDFS.
+1. Connects to your MongoDB and extract the specified collection into local file which is then copied to Google Cloud Storage.
 2. MapReduce generates schema (a copy is saved back to MongoDB for info).
-3. MapReduce transforms data, breaking the array into multiple files in HDFS output folder.
+3. MapReduce transforms data, breaking the array into multiple files in Google Cloud Storage output folder.
 4. Create BigQuery tables using schema generated in step 2.
-5. Load BigQuery tables using HDFS files generated in step 3.
+5. Load BigQuery tables using Google Cloud Storage files generated in step 3.

 ## Pre-requisites